datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L02-plot-multiple-shapefiles-custom-legend.md

 authors: [Joseph Stachelek, Leah A. Wasser, Megan A. Jones]
 contributors: [Sarah Newman]
 dateCreated:  2016-02-09
-lastModified: 2016-02-25
+lastModified: 2016-02-29
 packagesLibraries: [rgdal, raster]
 categories: [self-paced-tutorial]
 mainTag: vector-data-series
 tags: [vector-data, R, spatial-data-gis]
 tutorialSeries: [vector-data-series]
-description: "This lesson provides an overview of how to create a a plot of multiple shapefiles using base R plot.
+description: "This tutorial provides an overview of how to create a a plot of multiple shapefiles using base R plot.
 It also explores adding a legend with custom symbols that match your plot colors and symbols."
 code1: 02-plot-multiple-shapefiles-custom-legend.R